CSIRO-enviro-informatics/LODE/INSTALL.md

 # Install
 The install instructions have been tested on Ubuntu 16.04 and 17.10.
+See https://github.com/CSIRO-enviro-informatics/LODE/wiki for additional information on deployment steps for CSIRO server.

 ### Installed on an AWS EC2 server